jdeligt/Carpentries/README.md

 ```

 -----
-The ful git lesson can be found here:
+The full git lesson can be found here:
 https://swcarpentry.github.io/git-novice/